-d) Systems for ensuring that the person making a report in the preceding paragraph does not receive disadvantageous treatment on the grounds of having made such report
+d) Systems for ensuring that the person making a report in the preceding paragraph does not receive disadvantageous treatment on the grounds of having made such report regulations.
+The Audit Committee carries out monthly confirmations of the state of operation of the Compliance Counter, including the presence of prejudicial treatment.

 The Compliance Handbook requires ENW executives and employees to report any concerns related to compliance, and prohibits retaliation against the person making the report.
 The Compliance Counter has established and implements operational rules, including the protection of persons making a report.
-Retaliatory and other similar acts toward persons making a report are also strictly prohibited in work regulations.
-The Audit Committee carries out monthly confirmations of the state of operation of the Compliance Counter, including the presence of prejudicial treatment.
+Retaliatory and other similar acts toward persons making a report are also strictly prohibited in work

-e) Items regarding policies for the processing of expenses and obligations that arise with respect to the execution of duties of Audit Committee members f) Other systems for ensuring the effective performance of audits of the Audit Committee
+- e) Matters regarding policies for the processing of expenses and obligations that arise with respect to the execution of duties of Audit Committee members All expenses for the execution of duties of the Audit Committee are processed without any restrictions being placed by operational divisions. - f) Other systems for ensuring the effective performance of audits of the Audit Committee a) System for storage and management of information related to the performance of duties of Corporate Officers